opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 Set it to the maximum number of transfers for any given itinerary expected to be found within the entire transit network.
-The memory overhead of setting this higher than the maximum number of transfers is very little so it is better to set it too high then to low.
+The memory overhead of setting this higher than the maximum number of transfers is very little so it is better to set it too high than to low.

 <h3 id="transit_scheduledTripBinarySearchThreshold">scheduledTripBinarySearchThreshold</h3>